HunterYahya/LLMHacker/README.md

 You should put in your free API Key and Model type in the lines between 61 and 67 in the .py file, it is very very simple to do.
 After that you need to do the following, make sure you have Python installed.
 I suggest using VS Code for this whole process actually.

+Improvements made:
+Removed adversary profiles since it added nothing but only slowed things down.
+Updated the main.py file

 Using Git Bash (easiest option):

 Open Git Bash terminal in VS Code